Declaring an Upper Division Business Major

 While all students must apply during the regular application cycle and be admitted, students may transfer up to 9 units (in some cases 12 units) of coursework from an AACSB-accredited institution.
 Please note transfer credit is subject to review by the Graduate Business Programs office at SDSU and may require you to provide full course descriptions and/or syllabi before credit is given for previous coursework.
 Credit for previous coursework is not guaranteed.
 All transfer decisions are made after the applicant has been admitted.

 No. SDSU does not currently offer distance or online learning for graduate business programs.

 (MBA specializations are NOT listed on the diploma, but are areas students may choose to focus their studies): Accounting, Entrepreneurship, Finance, Health Services Admin., Information Systems, International Business, Management, Marketing, Project Management, Supply Chain Management.

-(MSIS career tracks are NOT listed on the diploma, but are areas students may choose to focus their studies).
+(MSIS career tracks are NOT listed on the diploma or the transcript, but are areas students may choose to focus their studies).
 Students select a career track and courses with the approval of the graduate advisor.